testingisdocumenting/webtau/webtau-docs/webtau/UI/forms.md

 To hide implementation details from your test you should define a custom input handler for your UI component.

 Let's consider a form component that you can start interacting with only after you clicked it.
-And after the value is entered, input box disappears again.
+And after the value is entered, the input box disappears again.

 :include-file: doc-artifacts/snippets/special-forms/form-custom-element.html {title: "Custom input"}